 - 1. Identification of species - 2.
 Approximate number of animals of the species in the wild. - 3.
 Number of animals of the species in captivity in Indian Zoos. - 4.
 Identification of coordinating Zoos - 5.
 Identification of participating Zoos - 6.
-Existence of animal enclosures in coordinating, participating and other Zoos. - 7.
+Existence of animal enclosures in coordinating, participating and other 700s. - 7.
 Existence/ creation of off-display enclosure for conservation breeding in coordinating Zoo - 8.
 Identification of founders - 9.
 Marking of founders (transponders, ear tags or rings) - 10.
 Preparation of animal history sheets and animal observation sheets of the identified founders by the Zoos - 11.
-Compilation of Studbook by the National Studbook Keeper. - 12.
+Compilation of Studbook by the National Studbook Keeper, (Wildlife Institute of India, Dehradun) - 12.
 Liaison with the International Studbook Keeper of the species (if any) - 13.
-Possibility of acquiring the founders from foreign Zoos (if required) and details of the Zoos from where founders can be acquired - 14.
-Physical health check-up of the founders using the veterinary hospital in the Zoo as well as National Referral Centre (Indian Veterinary Research Institute, Bareilly) - 15.
-Genetic health check-up of the founders using blood samples or body parts with help from LaCONES, Hyderabad
+Possibility of acquiring the founders from foreign Zoos (if required) and details of the Zoos from where founders can be acquired

-- 16. Engagement of Technical Assistant in the coordinating Zoo - 17.
-Preparation of Conservation Breeding Management Plan (CBMP) of the species.
+- 14. Physical health check-up of the founders using the veterinary hospital in the Zoo as well as National Referral Centre (Indian Veterinary Research Institute, Bareilly) - 15.
+Genetic health check-up of the founders using blood samples or body parts with help from LaCONES, Hyderabad - 16.
+Engagement of Technical Assistant in the coordinating Zoo - 17.
+Preparation of conservation breeding management plan of the species.

-The creation of appropriate housing facility in the form of off-display conservation breeding centre/satellite facility along with the project office in the coordinating Zoos is funded by the Central Zoo Authority on 100% basis.
-The maintenance of the off display conservation breeding centre is also funded by the Central Zoo Authority.
+The creation of appropriate housing facility in the form of off-display conservation breeding centre/ satellite facility along with the project office in the coordinating Zoos will be funded by the Central Zoo Authority on 100% basis.
+The maintenance of the conservation breeding facility will be the sole responsibility of the Zoo Operators/ State Governments.